block-foundation/glossary/README.md

 * **Atomic Swaps**: These are smart contracts that enable exchanges from one cryptocurrency to another without using intermediaries.
 * **Blockchain**: A system of recording information in a manner that makes it difficult or impossible to change, hack, or cheat the system.
 A blockchain is essentially a digital ledger of transactions that is duplicated and distributed across the entire network of computer systems on the blockchain.
 * **Blockchain Explorer**: An online tool to view all transaction, past and current, on the blockchain.
+* **Building Information Modeling (BIM))**: A digital representation of physical and functional characteristics of a facility.
+It's a shared knowledge resource for information about a facility forming a reliable basis for decisions during its life-cycle.
 * **Consensus Mechanism**: A process used in computer systems to achieve agreement on a single data value among distributed processes or systems.
 Consensus mechanisms are essential in blockchain systems for validating transactions.
+* **Creator Economy**: A class of businesses built by independent content creators, curators, and community builders including social media influencers, bloggers, and videographers, across various platforms.
-* **Cryptocurrency**: A type of digital or virtual currency that uses cryptography for security and operates independently of a central bank.
+* **Cryptocurrency**: A digital or virtual form of currency that uses cryptography for security.
+It's decentralized and based on blockchain technology.
 * **Cryptographic Hash Function**: A mathematical algorithm that takes input (or 'message') and returns a fixed-size string of bytes.
 The output is typically a 'digest' that is unique to each unique input.
 Hash functions are foundational to blockchain technology.
+* **Cyberspace**: A term coined by William Gibson in his novel Neuromancer, it refers to the digital universe created by networked computers.
+It's a widespread, interconnected digital technology.
-* **dApp (Decentralized Application)**: An application that runs on a decentralized network, avoiding failures from a central point.
+* **Decentralized Application (dApp))**: An application that runs on a decentralized network, avoiding failures from a central point.
 They are typically open-source and leverage blockchain technology.
+* **Decentralized Autonomous Corporation (DAC))**: This refers to an organization that is run by rules encoded as computer programs called smart contracts, controlled by shareholders and not influenced by a central government.
 * **Decentralized Autonomous Organization (DAO)**: This is an organization represented by rules encoded as a computer program that is transparent, controlled by the organization members and not influenced by a central government.
 * **Decentralized Finance (DeFi)**: A blockchain-based form of finance that does not rely on central financial intermediaries such as brokerages, exchanges, or banks to offer traditional financial instruments.
 Instead, it utilizes smart contracts on blockchains.
+* **Digital Currency**: A type of currency that is only available in digital or electronic form.
+It exhibits properties similar to physical currencies but allows for instantaneous transactions and borderless transfer-of-ownership.
 * **Digital Identity**: It is an online or networked identity adopted or claimed in cyberspace by an individual, organization, or electronic device.
 * **Distributed Ledger Technology (DLT)**: This is a digital system for recording the transaction of assets.
 The transactions and their details are recorded in multiple places at the same time.
 * **Double Spend Problem**: This is a potential issue with digital currencies where a user can spend the same amount twice, creating fraudulent transactions.
 Blockchain technology solves the double spend problem through its decentralized consensus mechanisms.